nhrones/SurfaceJS/DiceGame/readme.md

 Yes it's my same old poker-dice game you've all seen on many platforms.
 Now, its back on my newly updated Surface framework!

-## Note:
-The framework and app have been bundled using my `Hot` dev-server.
-I didn't minify so the bundle is readable!

-Once again -- only two files -- one canvas -- fine-grained reactivity!

 ## Usage:
 ```
 Click the 'Roll Button' to start.